 The stylized picture shown on it is, in fact, a cartographically accurate image of the Zolotaya Balka vineyards.
 The numbers written along the bottom edge of the label are its exact coordinates.
 This is how the agency conceptualized the idea of terroir wine, simultaneously infusing it with contemporary visual appeal and quite literally pointing to the place of origin.

-ARMBRAND° studio has chiseled the design for the small batch of ultra-premium single malt vodka “Belovodye” (White Water), inspired by a sincere love for Altai, a vast, pollution-free region with dozen national parks known for their autochthonous nature: high mountains, alpine meadows and clear glacial rivers.
+ARMBRAND° studio has chiseled the design for the small batch of ultra-premium single malt vodka “Belovodye” (White Water), inspired by a sincere love for Altai, a vast, pollution-free region with a dozen national parks known for their autochthonous nature: high mountains, alpine meadows and clear glacial rivers.

-The packaging’s primary color is inspired by these Altai rivers flowing from the glaciers of Mount Belukha that flaunt white and turquoise hues as a result of their unique mineral composition.
+The packaging’s primary color is inspired by the Altai rivers flowing from the glaciers of Mount Belukha that flaunt white and turquoise hues as a result of their unique mineral composition.
 The color scheme is ideal for drinks such as vodka that’s usually perceived as a cold and clear spirit.

 With tinted glass with a thick bottom and a glass closure, the bottle itself seems as if it was peeled out of Belukha mountain’s icy peak.
 Engraving-style illustrations and location-specific motifs on the label create a rich image that attracts special attention.
 The more you look at it, the more details you will find, making you derive your own story based on the mountain top’s local legends.